cuspaceflight/tawhiri/docs/predictor.rst

 * constant ascent
 * something more exotic, say, parachute glide

-For the majority of cases, taking `f` (the function the integrator will use) as linear combinations of models, all with signature will suffice.
+For the majority of cases, a linear combination of the models we are interested in will suffice.
 Note that a function that linearly combines models is itself a model; see :meth:`tawhiri.models.make_linear_model`.

 Termination functions
 ---------------------